-- The subplot of CSI NY 'Nine Thirteen' has the team trying to figure out whether or not Lindsay is pregnant.
+- 'Nine Thirteen' has the team trying to figure out whether or not Lindsay is pregnant.
 It's only made fully clear at the end, but they're trying the whole ep to get her to talk.
 When she admits to Danny that she is, they are all shown paying up on the bets.

 - Subverted in Elementary.
 Sherlock Holmes (not shown to have any particular skill at basketball) bets a suspect he can make a basket from a very long distance, and the suspect agrees to be interrogated if it happens.
 Holmes squats, swings the ball back and forth dramatically, and tosses it behind himself.
 "He wasn't going to talk anyway," says Holmes.

 - ER: during the third season, Doug and Carol had reconciled and were having a Secret Relationship.
 At the company Christmas party that year, Carol had become confident enough to announce that she and Doug were together again.
 After a few seconds, one nurse held out her hand and said, "Pay up!"